Stylback/home-server/README.md

 On your client, connect to the server and run `sudo nano /etc/ssh/sshd_config`.
 Search after the line with `PermitRootLogin`, uncomment it and change it to `PermitRootLogin no`.
 Then search for `PasswordAuthentication`, uncomment and change it to `PasswordAuthentication no`.

-Finally, find the line with Port, uncomment and change it from 22 to another port of your choice (_remember to change the port number for your alias aswell!_).
+Finally, find the line with `Port`, uncomment and change it from 22 to another port of your choice (_remember to change the port number for your alias aswell to reflect this_).
 Save and exit.

-__Warning!__ Do __NOT__ close the terminal window, ensure that you have atleast one other terminal instance running that is connected to the server.
+__NOTE:__ Do __NOT__ close the terminal window, ensure that you have atleast one other terminal instance running that is connected to the server.
 If something was entered incorrectly in the configuration file you might lose access to the server!

 Restart the ssh service by running `sudo systemctl restart ssh`.

 The server should now be accessible only by SSH-key and no user that access it by SSH can gain Root privileges.
-As we changed the port number from the default we gain some resistance against automated attacks.
+As we changed the port number from the default we gain some resistance against automated attacks, but a persistent actor could still find the correct port after some trial and error.

 It is now safe to close any other terminal instance.